Heartbreaking video of disabled dog unable to go for walks after his 'wheelchair' was stolen from outside his home

 Advertisement

-But, in April, after returning from a walk, his shocked owner discovered that the special equipment had been taken from outside her house.
+But, in April, after returning from a walk, his shocked owner discovered that the special equipment had been taken from outside her house in Houghton Regis.

 Owner Trudi said: “I was fuming.
 He's hard work and he needs the things to go out.
 I was just so upset about how somebody could, in such a short space of time, just come and take my stuff without even saying anything.”